phillipsIT/samples/README.md

 samples
 =======

-Sample code to share with others
+Code samples to share with others